Skip to main content

 8 rows in set (0.01 sec)

-for the query:
+For the following query:

-SELECT k1, k2, GROUPING_ID(k1,k2), SUM(k3) FROM t GROUP BY GROUPING SETS ((k1, k2), (k1), (k2), ());
+SELECT k1, k2, GROUPING_ID(k1, k2), SUM(k3) FROM t GROUP BY GROUPING SETS ((k1, k2), (k1), (k2), ());

 +------+------+------+-------------------------+